Sabbat, Dark Interpreter

 Since the Middle Ages, until comparatively recently, a conjecture of public opinion held the view that visits of witches and warlocks to the Sabbat were a physical experience.

-See Sacred Mushroom and the Cross by John M. Allegro for an illustration of this phenomena in Christian religious experience.
+See Sacred Mushroom and the Cross by John M. Allegro for an illustration of this phenomenon in Christian religious experience.

-However, in the chapter Levana and our Ladies of Sorrow we find a dramatic textual shift into one of a gnomic style that attempts to depict an alien phantasmagoric world.
+However, in the chapter Levana and our Ladies of Sorrow we find a dramatic textual shift into a gnomic style that attempts to depict an alien phantasmagoric world.

 For DeQuincy, his soul guide into this realm is the Dark Interpreter, a symbolic representation of the substance of psychedelic revelations.